JuliaData/DataFrames.jl/spec/Motivation.md

 * How should RDBMS-like indices be implemented?
 What is most efficient?
 How can we avoid the inefficient vector searches that R uses?
 * How should `DataFrame`'s be distributed for parallel processing?
-* How should we insure a symmetric treatment of rows and columns?

 ## Ongoing Questions